Message from François Davenne UIC Director General and Jean-Pierre Loubinoux UIC Honorary Director General

 From our collective thinking during the UIC nextstation event in Tehran in November 2019 will emerge concrete and shared solutions.
 Particularly the role of the station in generating the cities.

-UIC Deputy Director General
+UIC Honorary Director General

 Message from Saeid Rasouli - Vice Minister and RAI President